John Guille Millais: Working life

 Millais began his career in the army with the Seaforth Highlanders, but after six years he resigned to travel the world.
 His was clearly a wanderlust based on a desire to see, record and paint the natural world.
 To this end he travelled widely in Europe, Africa and North America.
 In the New World in the 1880s/90s he explored Canada and Newfoundland and helped map uncharted areas of Alaska.

 In 1903 Millais co-founded the Society for the Preservation of the Wild Fauna of the Empire (SPWFE).
-Clearly a clubbable and convivial man in 1909 Millais was a founder member of the Shikar Club, a sportsclub where like-minded associates could dine and discuss their passion for hunting especially big game hunting.
+Clearly a clubbable and convivial man in 1909 Millais was a founder member of the Shikar Club, a sportsclub where like-minded associates could dine and discuss their passion for hunting, especially big game hunting.
 Millais was passionate about hunting and fellow members included the famous hunters Frederick Selous (the brother of ornithologist Edmund Selous) and explorer and hunter Frank Wallace.
-The club still survives and includes the Duke of Edinburgh amongst its members.
+The club still survives and included Prince Philip, Duke of Edinburgh amongst its members until his death in 2021.

 After World War I broke out in 1914, Millais was taken into the secret service of the Royal Navy in Norway and in Iceland.
 As he later explained in his autobiographical book Wanderings and Memories, he was involved in counter-espionage, provided with the rank of Lieutenant-Commander and was appointed British Vice-Counsul at Hammerfest in northern Norway where he stayed until 1917.
 In August 1915 he met with two German spies at Christiania, and travelled with them to Lofoten.
 He was engaged in setting up and supporting a network of counter espionage.
 The importance of Norway to the war effort was that the northern seas provided a route for food and materials to reach British ports.
 Millais reported from Norway that whilst the Norwegian authorities were generally pro British, much of the population were pro German.
 In December 1917 he was nearly captured by the Germans but with the help of a harbour master he managed to get out of Norway, returning to Newcastle.

 After the War, Millais wrote and published a book on his life and hunting exploits in Africa and Scotland.
 Wanderings and Memories chronicled his passion for big game hunting and his fondness for the Scotland of his childhood.
 It contains a chapter from Millais' close friend, African game hunter Arthur Henry Neumann.
 This book went to several reprints including an American edition renamed A Sportsman's Wanderings.

 In 1921 he travelled with his son Raoul Millais to the southern Sudan and mapped for the first time large areas of Bahr al Ghazal, an exploit which led to a book on the Upper Nile, Far Away Up The Nile, published in 1924.